 Draft of Letter of Recommendation

-It is almost impossible to find an example of a Letter of Recommendation.
+It is almost impossible to find a free example of a Letter of Recommendation.
 And if you are curious why – I can explain.
 In all cases, this letter is based on a very intimate and personal relationship.
 This link must exist between two people.
 One person – the referee, who provides a letter.
 The second person is an applicant for Tier 1 Exceptional Talent Visa.
 That’s it.

 All the letters of recommendation contain the answers for the next 8 questions: